Written by Ada’s Medical Knowledge Team

 What is hyperthyroidism?

 Having too much thyroid hormone, a state which is called thyrotoxicosis, can cause symptoms like difficulty sleeping, nervousness, rapid heartbeat, intolerance to heat and weight loss despite a healthy appetite.
-Hyperthyroidism can affect anyone, of any age, though it seems to be more prevalent among women and older adults.
+1 2 Hyperthyroidism can affect anyone, of any age, though it seems to be more prevalent among women and older adults.
 It is not a very common condition.
-Hypothyroidism, a condition in which the thyroid is underactive and causes a lack of thyroid hormone, is more common.
-Sometimes, a period of hyperthyroidism can occur as part of thyroiditis, inflammation of the thyroid gland and follow or be followed by hypothyroidism.
+3 Hypothyroidism, a condition in which the thyroid is underactive and causes a lack of thyroid hormone, is more common.
+4 Sometimes, a period of hyperthyroidism can occur as part of thyroiditis, inflammation of the thyroid gland, and follow or be followed by hypothyroidism.
+If you think that you might have a thyroid condition, you can try using the Ada app to find out more about your symptoms.

 Signs and symptoms of hyperthyroidism